PKRoma/miranda/miranda/docs/readme.txt

 "License.txt" for more details.

-Miranda IM is copyright 2000-2009 by Richard Hughes, Roland Rabien, Tristan Van de Vreede, Martin Öberg, Robert Rainwater, Sam Kothari, and Lyon Lim.
+Miranda IM is copyright 2000-2009 by Richard Hughes, Roland Rabien, Tristan Van de Vreede, Martin Ã–berg, Robert Rainwater, Sam Kothari, and Lyon Lim.

 The plugins included with this release is copyrighted by their authors.
 See the documentation for each plugin for more information.